-DHS has not defined how it will convert the current short-term program and funding structures to a permanent program office structure.
-When it does, DHS must carefully define the SAFECOM mission and roles in relation to other agencies within DHS and in other federal agencies that have missions that may be related to the OMB-assigned mission for SAFECOM.
-SAFECOM must coordinate with multiple federal agencies, including ODP within DHS, AGILE and the Office for Community Oriented Policing Services (COPS)12 in DOJ, the Department of Defense, the FCC, the National Telecommunications and Information Administration within the Department of Commerce, and other agencies.
-For example, AGILE is the DOJ program to assist state and local law enforcement agencies to effectively and efficiently communicate with one another across agency and jurisdictional boundaries.
-The Homeland Security Act assigns the DHS Office for Domestic Preparedness (ODP) primary responsibility within the executive branch for preparing the United States for acts of terrorism, including coordinating or, as appropriate, consolidating communications and systems of communications relating to homeland security at all levels of government.
+Oriented Policing Services (COPS) in DOJ, the Department of Defense, the FCC, NTIA within the Department of Commerce, and other agencies.
+The Homeland Security Act of 2002 assigns the DHS Office for Domestic Preparedness (ODP) primary responsibility within the executive branch for preparing the United States for acts of terrorism, including coordinating or, as appropriate, consolidating communications and systems of communications relating to homeland security at all levels of government.
 An ODP official said the Homeland Security Act granted authority to ODP to serve as the primary agency for preparedness against acts of terrorism, to specifically include communications issues.
 He said ODP is working with states and local jurisdictions to institutionalize a strategic planning process that assesses and funds their requirements.
 ODP also plans to develop tools to link these assessments to detailed interoperable communications plans.